-With more talk about the diversity and inclusion and how women and minorities should be included at events, the world’s largest minority is often forgotten and left out: people with disabilities.
-Many organizers do not make their events accessible to attendees interested in participating or make incorrect decisions on types of services.
+With more talk about diversity and inclusion and how women and minorities should be included at events, the world’s largest minority is often forgotten and left out: people with disabilities.
+Many organizers do not make their events accessible to attendees interested in participating often make incorrect decisions on the types of services required.
 Without proper accessibility services, people with disabilities cannot navigate your website, book a ticket, participate in your event, or enjoy your post-production media.
 I often experience this firsthand as a deaf attendee and speaker.

 I highly advise you to take accessibility into account long before you plan your event to ensure that the process goes more efficiently and you have enough budget for accessibility expenses throughout all phases of event planning.

 The best way to manage accessibility efforts is to select a consultant to help with event accessibility strategy from planning to completion.
 This role is especially important for larger events where many diverse needs must be coordinated.
 Solutions vary from event to event.